 A number of fishing and cultural workshops for Aboriginal children are undertaken each year as part of a state-wide program run by DPI and supported by funds from the NSW Recreational Fishing Trust.

-Children receive a rod, reel, hat, tackle box, educational material and a Certificate of Achievement recognising the knowledge and experience they have gained on fishing and Aboriginal culture.
+Children receive a fishing rod, reel, hat, tackle box, educational material and a Certificate of Achievement recognising the knowledge and experience they have gained on fishing and Aboriginal culture.

 The activities include a guided fishing session and talks on: